Hsien-HsiuLiao/musician-ecommerce-marketplace-blockchain-web3/README.md

 Clone the repository

-To install lite-server and other dependencies, run
+To install ~~lite-server~~ and other dependencies, run in root dir and frontend dir

-    $ npm install
+    npm install

 Run a local blockchain